 Ecamm Call Recorder — This is used for recording “phoners” via Skype.
 I haven’t found any software that blows me away, but this gets the job done.
 I’ve used it for 50%+ of my podcast interviews.
 ZenCastr also gets good reviews but requires a lot of hard drive space on the part of your interviewee.

 Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone — This is my go-to travel mic for all phone interviews.
 It can also be used for recording intros, sponsor reads, etc. with Quicktime.
 I will often mail guests this mic via Amazon Prime if they need one, as it has the best bang-for-the-buck value I’ve found.
 Be sure to use a foam ball windscreen or “pop filter.”

 Yellowtec: iXm — I use this mic for last-minute travel recording and post-production intros.
 It is an amazing all-in-one mic, which allows you to record without a Zoom or laptop.
-It automatically corrects levels and — quite frankly — produces the best audio of all the various mics I own.
-I use it for all of my intros (“Welcome to another episode of The Tim Ferriss Show…”) and sponsor reads, which I record separately from the interviews.
+It automatically corrects levels and — quite frankly — produces some of the best audio of all the various mics I own.
+I use it for many of my intros (“Welcome to another episode of The Tim Ferriss Show…”) and sponsor reads, which I record separately from the interviews.
 If I’m traveling but might need a mic, I stick this in my backpack.
 [2019 update: I no longer use this iXm mic much, as I had some technical issues and find the below much more convenient.
 Technology changes quickly.]

 Auphonic — I often use Auphonic.com to finalize and polish my podcasts.
 It’s a web-based audio post-production mastering tool, designed to help you improve the overall audio quality of your podcast.